sapiensqinc/smallville-mini-reinterpretation/README.md

 ## Attribution

-This project is an independent reimplementation of the architecture described in:
+This project is an reinterpretation of the architecture described in:

 > Joon Sung Park, Joseph C. O'Brien, Carrie J. Cai, Meredith Ringel Morris,
 > Percy Liang, and Michael S. Bernstein.
 2023.